LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 Future DRD Versions
 -------------------
 The following may be expected in future versions of DRD:
-* Drastically reduced memory consumption, such that realistic applications can be analyzed with DRD.
 * A lock dependency analyzer, as a help in deadlock prevention.
-* Faster operation.
 * More extensive documentation.
 * Support for PowerPC CPU's.